SSayerTech/tax-compliance-monitor-frontend-template/README.md

 **Acceptance criteria:**

-- All config fields are displayed: active status, frequency, schedule window (`startHour`–`endHour`), query count, last executed, next scheduled
+- All config fields are displayed: active status, frequency, schedule window (`startHour`-`endHour`), query count, last executed, next scheduled
 - Fields that are `null` show a meaningful empty state rather than the word "null"
 - `dayOfWeek` and `dayOfMonth` are shown only when relevant (WEEKLY and MONTHLY respectively)
 - Loading and error states are handled